AndreyB-1859/NeuroBiomark/README.md

 > 4. cd into the root directory of the project first "NeuroBiomark_Project_interface"
 > 5. Run the application file - python -m Home_Window.gui_home ```

+## Miscellaneous files (this applies only for the trainable models)
+Every 'dataset' folder will be missing 'image_kayes.xlsx' as it contains sensitive information not to be published online.
+Nonetheless, having this file is necessary for trainable models to create folds.
+As such, you will need to manually add it to the directory.

+Additionally, the paths written in the 'config.py' folders, which are referenced everywhere in the code, are absolute.
+Therefore, you'll need to update them after cloning the project fro the model's to run.

 # TODO
-- [ ] Trainable models contain code for EfficientNet and BasicCNN, it clutters the project and makes it hard to understand what functions to what.
+- [ ] Trainable models contain code for EfficientNet and BasicCNN which aren't actually being used, this clutters the project and makes it hard to understand.
 Better remove them.
-- [ ] Big chunk of the project is written sequentially by AI, it would be a good idea to tidy up the code into more manageable files, as well as remove unnecessary duplicated functions.
+- [ ] Big chunk of the project is may have been written sequentially by AI, it would be a good idea to tidy it up into more manageable files, as well as remove unnecessary duplicated functions.
-- [ ] Add MCC evaluation for augmentation techniques
+- [ ] Add MCC evaluation for training & augmentation techniques evaluation.
-- [ ] Run the model with 2 classes with all the good augmentations
+- [x] Run the model with 2 classes with all the good augmentations
+-   Result: The model did not get better, looking at the graphs of the training and validation losses changes through epochs, it seems that the model suffers from overfitting as well as unstable learning issues.
 - [ ] Plot Confidence level of prediction in function of ECAS/ALSFRS-R value.
+- [ ] Add Train & Val losses over epochs graphs for training to pinpoint problems with the models more accurately.
+- [ ] Change config.py paths from absolute to relative